Children’s Oral Health

 CALM – A research project investigating ways to reduce children’s fear of the dentist.

-Oral health and learning
+Oral Health and Education

 HABIT – Health visitors delivering Advice in Britain on Infant Toothbrushing